HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 tags = ["academic", "hugo"]
-title = "Getting started with the Academic theme for Hugo" math = true
+title = "Getting started with the Academic theme for Hugo" math = true summary = """
+Create a beautifully simple academic or personal website in under 10 minutes.
+"""
 +++

 The Academic theme enables you to easily create a beautifully simple academic or personal website using the [Hugo](https://gohugo.io) static site generator.

 Key features: